 Networking is often about the long haul.
 The stronger and more trusting your relationships are, the more likely people will think of you when a position opens up, whether you have no social media presence or otherwise.

 In the meantime, there are plenty of new people to meet.
 Many nonprofit events and seminars are going virtual, so keep an eye on developments in your field and mark your calendar for any remote gatherings.

 University alumni groups tend to be pretty busy places for job-opportunity sharing, and websites related to your industry may have active message boards where professionals "talk shop."
 These spaces tend to have the same casual tone of social media; you can get to know people informally before you start chatting about work, which may make these conversations easier.

-Absence from social media may make you harder to find, but it won’t take you out of the running.
-Employers are looking for the right person, not just the right profile, so focus on your professional growth.
+Having no social media may make you harder to find, but it won’t take you out of the running.
+Employers are looking for the right person, not just the right profile, so always focus on your professional growth first.